HMS Ursa (1917): Design and development

 Ursa was one of eleven Modified R-class destroyers ordered by the British Admiralty in March 1916 as part of the Eighth War Construction Programme.
 The design was a development of the existing R class, adding features from the Yarrow Later M class which had been introduced based on wartime experience.
 The forward two boilers were transposed and vented through a single funnel, enabling the bridge and forward gun to be placed further aft.
-Combined with hull-strengthening, this improved the destroyers' ability to operate at high speed in bad weather.
+Combined with hull-strengthening, this improved the destroyer's ability to operate at high speed in bad weather.

 Ursa was 276 ft long overall and 265 ft long between perpendiculars, with a beam of 27 ft and a draught of 11 ft.
 Displacement was 1035 LT normal and 1085 LT at deep load.
 Power was provided by three Yarrow boilers feeding two Brown-Curtis geared steam turbines rated at 27000 shp and driving two shafts, to give a design speed of 36 kn.
 Two funnels were fitted.
 A total of 296 LT of fuel oil were carried, giving a design range of 3450 nmi at 15 kn.

 Armament consisted of three single 4 in Mk V QF guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the funnels.
 Increased elevation extended the range of the gun by 2000 yd to 12000 yd.
 A single 2-pounder 40 mm "pom-pom anti-aircraft gun was carried on a platform between two twin mounts for 21 in torpedoes.
 The ship had a complement of 82 officers and ratings.